 There's too much focus on the marketing or brand.
 It's nice to have these things, but people care about content and want to get to it fast.

 Once you have a podcast listening to other voices and your own voice makes you more aware of the faults of your speech patterns.
 Get rid of filler words like “you know”, “just”, “like”, “basically”, “literally”.
 Once you tune into a person’s filler words, it’s tough to tune out and actually listen to what they're saying.
 Someone once said to me "the word 'literally' is the middle class 'like'".

 You may wonder why you need to edit an episode in the first place.
 Well, firstly, people have short attention spans and want to listen to something concise.

-Secondly, it’s very difficult to record a smooth show and so you’ll want to preen it.
-You’ll also want to add some polish like intro music, outro music, and maybe some sound effects to divide up sections.
+Secondly, it's tough to record a smooth show, and so you'll want to preen it.
+You'll also want to add some polish like intro music, outro music, and maybe some sound effects to divide up sections.

-Luckily there is very good free software you can use.
+Luckily there is excellent free software you can use.
 Software choice is somewhat personal but whatever you end up choosing, make sure you choose something that is specifically designed for voice recordings.
 Voice editing software will have a better workflow and bells and whistles like background noise suppression.
-While you may be tempted with Apple’s built-in GarageBand app—it is very pretty after all—its workflow is nowhere near as good as free third-party software like Audacity, lacking basic things like “ripple delete”.
+While you may be tempted with Apple's built-in GarageBand app—it is beautiful after all—its workflow is nowhere near as good as free third-party software like Audacity, lacking basic things like "ripple delete".

 Editing is also great for keeping the show a consistent length.
 Trim out sections that don't work well and look for quality over quantity—people don't have time for your waffle.